tfurelaud/CNN-Horovod/README.md

 ## Get CIFAR-10 data

-You can go on [!The site of CIFAR](https://www.cs.toronto.edu/~kriz/cifar.html) and get the CIFAR-10 python version (163 Mb).
+You can go on [the CIFAR website](https://www.cs.toronto.edu/~kriz/cifar.html) and get the CIFAR-10 python version (163 Mb).
 Then, put the downloaded archive into this folder (CNN-Horovod), where you can find CNN.py, CNN-Horovod.py and the README.md, then unarchive it :

     tar -xf cifar-10-python.tar.gz